Charter of Accountability

 SIGNATORIES & ENDORSEMENTS of the Charter of Accountability

-The Charter of Accountability has been signed by 62 local and national NGOs from 16 countries across the world who committed their organisations to change the way they work by implementing the 8 COA commitments above and endorsed by X International NGOs , calling on their local and national partners to work on signing the 8 commitments.
+The Charter of Accountability has been signed by over 110 local and national NGOs from 18 countries across the world who committed their organisations to change the way they work by implementing the 8 COA commitments above and endorsed by 1 International NGO , calling on their local and national partners to work on signing the 8 commitments.

 Image credits: BATAS Foundation in Nepal, TEAR Australia, Care Nepal, Diakonie katastrophenhilfe, Trocaire